 Therapy in Practice

-rstand how the theory learned in earlier modules is applied within a practice.
+Understand how the theory learned in earlier modules is applied within a practice.

 Animal Therapy 2

 The second module specifically exploring the types of therapies used within the animal industry.

 OPTIONAL MODULES

 Advanced Animal Microbiology

 Advanced Animal Microbiology builds on the knowledge and understanding obtained from the Animal Microbiology module at level 5.
 This module analyses a range of biotechnologies and diagnostics used in the study of animal microbiology, providing students with an indepth understanding of the underlying principles behind these advanced techniques.
 Students will evaluate current developments in microbial molecular genetics and how this research is applied to advance treatment and control strategies in veterinary science.

 Advanced Animal Nutrition

 The Advanced Animal Nutrition module focuses on the ways in which current and future aspects of animal nutrition can assist in the welfare and performance of different animals, additionally focusing on animal nutritional approaches for crucial environmental sustainability.

 Anthrozoology

 Anthrozoology is the study of human-animal interactions, exploring the impact animals have on our lives, and the impact they have on ours.

 Cognitive Ethology

 Develop the ability to critically evaluate the evidence supporting cognitive abilities in nonhuman animals.

 Epidemiology

 You will study how diseases are transmitted and spread through populations and understand how the dynamics of this spread can be studied and monitored.
 You will use this knowledge to analyse appropriate methods to help avoid, track and control disease epidemics.

 Please visit our document library for more module information.

 HOW YOU'LL STUDY

 How you'll study

-We're committed to supporting you to fulfil your unique potential, which is why you'll receive a minimum of 15 hours of scheduled teaching time per week in your first two years (level three foundation year and level four) - this is 25% above the UK average.
+We're committed to supporting you to fulfil your unique potential.

 Your support network

 You'll benefit from a strong support network from day one to be the best you can be.
 This will range from your personal tutor and specialist academic support team (our Achievement and Success Centre) to dedicated wellbeing and employability (Innovation, Careers and Enterprise) centres.

 Your learning experiences

 You'll experience a range of teaching methods to strengthen your digestion of topics, including lectures, workshops and practical sessions, as well as supported work placement learning as part of many courses.

 Your career

 Each year of your course will be made up of two semesters, within which you'll study compulsory and optional modules on different industry-focused topics, enabling you to develop your own unique portfolio of knowledge, skills and experience, ready for your career.

 Further details

 The course is taught in English.